Zansuken/Chat_App/README.md

 ### What I learned

 More designed transition and transform properties animations on hover and more for the CSS part.
-I designed a full mobile "looking like" layout form scratch
+I designed a full mobile "looking like" layout form scratch.
+Background position and design.

 ### Continued development